roscoestar/roscoestar.github.io/_posts/2019-09-08-spec-evo-mh.markdown

 ![mh-2.9](/assets/mh-2.9.png)

 The easy ones to place are Apceros, which is clearly an ankylosaur; Aptonoth, which is clearly an ornithopod; Rhenoplos and Slagtoth, which are clearly ceratopsians; and Kestodon, which is clearly a pachycephalosaur.
 Then we’ve got Uragaan.
 This guy is extremely enigmatic and could plausibly go in many places on the tree.
-Here I have it listed as a giant Heterodontosaur because of its teeth--specialized molars and tusk-like canines, which aren’t found among saurischians.
+Here I have it listed as a giant heterodontosaur because of its teeth--specialized molars and tusk-like canines, which aren’t found among saurischians.
 How did it come to eat rocks?
 I would speculate that its ancestors were herbivorous and consumed **gastroliths** to help it better digest tough vegetation, and then a mutation arose that allowed them to get nutrients from the gastroliths themselves.
 It’s also a bit unclear how, with its large brow-horns and gigantic chin, Uragaan is able to reach anything with its mouth--I’m pretty sure in-game its chin just no-clips through whatever is nearby when performing the eating animation.

 Here I've placed Diablos and Monoblos as the most derived ceratopsians, who represent another instance of independently-evolved flight; they are herbivorous and their frills and horns are very classic ceratopsian.
 Gravios and Basarios are also marginocephalians, but split off and evolved separately from the ceratopsians, yet again gaining flight independently.